42nd G7 summit: Host selection

 Eight Japanese cities bid to host the 42nd G7 summit in 2016.
-Prime Minister Shinzō Abe announced on 5 June 2015 that Shima in Mie Prefecture was selected against other bids from Hiroshima, Kobe, Nagoya, Sendai, Niigata, Karuizawa and Hamamatsu.
+Prime Minister Shinzō Abe announced on 5 June 2015 that Shima in Mie Prefecture was selected against other bids from Hiroshima, Kobe, Nagoya, Sendai, Niigata, Karuizawa, and Hamamatsu.

 When the central government's deadline closed in August 2014 for prefectural governors to apply to host the summit, Mie Prefecture was not in the running.
 A member of the Prime Minister's Office actually contacted the governor of Mie Prefecture in December 2014, encouraging him to submit a bid.
 Mie Prefecture was subsequently declared a candidate on 21 January 2015.

 Ise Grand Shrine had an advantage in terms of security, as it has regularly hosted visits by both the Imperial family and Japanese political leaders.
 Another plus was its location in close proximity to Chūbu Centrair International Airport in the Aichi Prefecture, offering easy access to visitors.
-However, Prime Minister Abe had long had a fascination with Ise Shrine.
+Moreover, Prime Minister Abe had long had a fascination with Ise Shrine.
 Abe visits the shrine every year after New Year's holiday, and has even been known to postpone meetings so that he could attend a ceremony held at the shrine.

 Leaders at the summit

 The attendees will include the leaders of the seven G7 member states as well as representatives of the European Union.
 The President of the European Commission is a permanently welcome participant in all meetings and decision-making since 1981.

 The 42nd G7 summit was the first summit for Canadian Prime Minister Justin Trudeau.
-It was also the final summit for British Prime Minister David Cameron, French President François Hollande, Italian Prime Minister Matteo Renzi, and U.S. President Barack Obama.
+It was also the final summit for British Prime Minister David Cameron, French President François Hollande, Italian Prime Minister Matteo Renzi, and US President Barack Obama.